-As well as our weekly meet-ups for young people, we also run a monthly group for parents and carers of young LGBT+ people.
-The group is an opportunity to find community, share experiences and get help and advice.
+As well as our weekly groups for young people, we also run regular meet-ups for parents and carers of young LGBT+ people.
+These meetings are an opportunity to find community, share experiences and get help and advice.

-We’ll add future groups dates and locations to this page as soon as they are confirmed.
-To find out more about this group, please email email@example.com.
+We’ll add future groups dates and locations to this page as soon as we can.
+To register your interest in attending a meet-up, please email firstname.lastname@example.org.

 INFORMATION FOR PARENTS, CARERS AND FRIENDS

 If your child, relative or friend has come out to you as LGBT+, or is questioning their sexual orientation or gender identity, you may have questions of your own or feel unsure about how to react.